 Genetic Algorithms are a fascinating way of solving problems in computer science inspired by biological evolution.
 I implemented one in Swift to solve Rubik's Cubes and the results were fascinating.

-In this talk I discuss building a generic table controller for normal use cases, as well the case for multiple selections.
-Beyond that I'll go into making your tableViewControllers as static and configurable as possible and think about limitations and improvements for the future.
+In this talk Richard discusses building a generic table controller for normal use cases, as well the case for multiple selections.
+Beyond that he'll go into making your tableViewControllers as static and configurable as possible and think about limitations and improvements for the future.

 Continuous improvement is something we all strive to do but finding the time to make those improvements are never easy.
 Early in your career, you work at trying to learn everything you need to know to get better at your craft.
 As you progress and get settled in to your field you start to get away from the learning and improving and focus your attention on just getting work done.